tara072/basic-compiler/README.md

 ## basic-compiler

-This is my work for CP471 in Winter 2024.
+This is my work from an Intro to Compilers course.
 For each project section, there is a `.md` file with more information.

 ### How to Run Full Compiler